Skip to main content

 Having a NINO does not mean that you have the right to work in the UK, so you should expect your employer to carry out checks to ensure that you have the right to work in the UK – the law requires employers to do this.

-The interviewer will ask you questions about your background and circumstances and ask to see all your official documents, including your passport and any other proof of identity documents.
-This might include a national identity card, residence permit, birth certificate, driving licence, marriage or civil partnership certificate.
-You should take the original documents with you to the interview.
+The interviewer will ask you questions about your background and circumstances and ask to see all your official documents.
+Proof of identity documents might include:

 Expatriate employees (that is, those seconded into the UK from an overseas employer) may be issued with NINOs in the format 67 F5 76 88 to act as a reference for their record with HMRC.